k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/17_broadway_addl_features_ex3.md

 2. Click ![dots](images/three_dots_icon.png)> **Transaction** in the Stage 6 context menu to uncheck the Transaction.
 3. Run the flow again and verify that a new entry has not been added to the table.
 4. Check the  message in the log file to verify that a rollback has been performed.
-   * Note that in case of writing into the DB that supports an auto commit, the data will be committed.
-However when writing into the fabric, the Transaction must be added explicitly otherwise it will be not committed.
+   * Note that data is automatically committed when writing into a DB that supports the Auto Commit process.
+However, when writing into Fabric, the Transaction must be explicitly added  otherwise it will be not committed.
 5. Add Stage 7, add a **CheckNegative_Actor** to it and then mark the Stage as a Transaction.
 6. Run the flow again with a positive or a negative input for a **CheckNegative_Actor** Actor and check the flow's behavior in each run.
    * When the input is a positive number, the flow finishes successfully with a commit.